Hello all

 Research by exercise scientists has found that a balanced, diet including enough protein and low starch veggies that includes intermittent fasting helps release toxins in the form of PCBs from the body fat stores, in addition to enhancing heart health and reducing oxidative stress.

-Other researchers have also found that after a few hours of fasting, the body starts to burn fat and break down cholesterol into beneficial bile acids, as if it were flipping a fuel-selector switch.
 The liver, meanwhile, shuts down glucose production for several hours, lowering blood glucose levels.
 Instead of ending up in the bloodstream, extra glucose is used to repair damaged cells and make new DNA, which can help prevent chronic inflammation.

 Meanwhile, liver enzymes are activated and help in the creation of brown fat (the good kind, which converts extra calories to heat).